 In financial terms, these shut downs can be extremely expensive, with losses of millions per annum on a typically 100MW sized gas turbine.

-What is gas turbine off line washing?
+What is gas turbine off line washing (also known as crack washing)?

 In order to carry out gas turbine off line washing, the turbine must, unsurprisingly, be stopped.
 Then a thorough cleansing process can begin during which foulants are removed.
 This is usually carried out in stages including the application of a cleaning solution followed by a series of rinse cycles.
 Each of these cycles requires the turbine to be accelerated and then left to slowly come to a stop.
 After this sequence, remaining salts are dissolved by leaving them to soak in the cleaning solution.